msamanthaf/msamanthaf/README.md

 - Currently a third-year Computer Science student at <a href="https://you.ubc.ca/ubc_programs/computer-science-vancouver-bsc/">The University of British Columbia </a><img src="https://media.giphy.com/media/fYSnHlufseco8Fh93Z/giphy.gif" width="30">

-- 👨‍💻 All of my projects are available at [https://mariesamantha.dev/](https://mariesamantha.dev/)
+- 👨‍💻 Get to know more about me at [https://mariesamantha.dev/](https://mariesamantha.dev/)

 - 📄 Get to know more about my experiences through my [Resume!](https://drive.google.com/file/d/1RqucbF4Oew7_ProuJ-erSDchIPsHieRH/view?usp=sharing)